adshares/ads-operator/README.md

 1. Make sure you're using PHP (+mongodb module) 7.1 or higher and have Composer installed
 1. Clone repository: `git clone https://github.com/adshares/ads-operator.git`
 1. Create configuration file `.env` based on `.env.dist` in the root of the application
+1. Create Behat configuration file `behat.yml` based on `behat.yml.dist` in the root of the application
 1. Install all dependencies using composer: `composer install`
 1. Add `127.0.0.1 ads-operator.ads` entry to your hosts